 It’s a different world now.
 There is an abundance of information on veganism and plant-based eating available.
 Recipes can be googled with the touch of a few keys.
 There are whole sections of your grocery store dedicated to vegan food.
 Vegan options are becoming mainstream at most restaurants and even at many fast-food joints.

 Yet, I know you want to do better than that.
 You understand the value of a nutritious, delicious, home-cooked meal.
 Yes, vegan cooking can be complicated.
 But it doesn’t have to be.
 I’m here to help you with that.

 Stick with me and we will create some wholesome delicious food together!
 You are welcome to email me anytime via my contact form or find me on Facebook, Pinterest, and Instagram, or leave a comment on any recipe’s comments section.
 I’ll answer because I’m here for you!

-When I’m not cooking…or eating, you might find me teaching in my 1st-grade classroom, on the back of my husband’s motorcycle, flying around in our little airplane, or going on adventures, enjoying all Southern California has to offer…
+When I’m not busy recreating recipes the plant-based way or cooking for a crowd, you might find me teaching in my 1st-grade classroom, or going on adventures, enjoying all Southern California has to offer…

 …or taking care of these two crazy pups!

 Does this spark your appetite?
 Got a taste for more?
 Subscribe to Veggie Fun Kitchen to get new recipes and ideas to simplify your plant-based cooking routines – all delivered straight to your inbox!
 And stay in touch on Facebook, Pinterest, and Instagram for all the latest updates💚